kaltun-dev/pp3--tic-tac-toe/README.md

 # Tic Tac Toe game
- *This is a tic tac toe game created for educational purposes.
+ *This tic tac toe game was created for educational purposes only.
+For Code Institute's portfolio project 3.
- Code Institute portpholio project 3

  <img src="assets/images/amiresponsive-tictactoe.png"/>

- Tic Tac Toe is an age old game that is played around the world. it can be playen on a game board, a paper and pen board, in a sand and rocks board and online in the computer.
-It is played by two people at a time.
-One player takes O and another X. The players take turn by turn to mark the space in the 3×3 grid.
-If the current player marks three of their marks diagonally, horizontally and vertically in a row or a column that player is declared the winner.
+ Tic Tac Toe is an age old classic game that is played around the world in various versions.
+It can be playen on a game board, on a paper and pen board, on a sand and rocks board and online on the computer and phones.
+It is generally played by two people at a time.
+One player takes O sign and another X sign.
+The players take turn by turn to mark the space in a 3×3 grid.
+If the current player marks three of their marks diagonally, horizontally or vertically in a row or in a column, that player is declared the winner.
  <br>
  The deployed website can be viewed here.
 [Tic Tac Toe](https://tictactoepp3.herokuapp.com/).